-Drilling mud drainage means it’s wasted; and it creates a variety of problems.
-In this article from Nikan west website, the gilsonite producer in Iran, we will examine this concept, its types and causes.
+Drilling mud drainage definition it’s wasted; and it creates a various problems.
+In this article from Nikan west website, the gilsonite producer in Iran, we will investigate this concept, its types and causes.

 What is the meaning of drilling mud drainage?